License GuideSOC 41-3091

 Read more

-You'll take an exam split into two parts.
-The national section covers auction principles and practices across all states.
-Your state section tests knowledge of local licensing laws and regulations specific to where you operate.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You schedule your test through their platforms.
-Passing scores vary by state, typically ranging from 70% to 80%.
-Check your state's auctioneer board for exact requirements before you sit for the exam.
+You'll take an exam split into two sections.
+The first covers national auctioneer standards that apply everywhere.
+The second tests your knowledge of your state's specific laws and rules.
+Most states partner with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
+You schedule your test through these vendors and sit for it at their testing centers.
+The exact number of questions, time limit, and passing score vary by state, so check your state's auctioneer board for those details before you test.

 Renewal